zkVerify/zkverify-docs/docs/overview/02-getting-started/06-zkverify-js.md

 In this tutorial we will be verifying proofs using zkVerify JS package. ```zkVerify JS``` is a NPM package which makes it very easy to submit proofs, listen events and get aggregation proofs.
 You can use this package with all the proof types we support.

 :::note
-Before starting the tutorial make sure to update your Node JS to the latest version.
-You can check your Node JS version with command ``node -v``
+Before starting the tutorial make sure to update your Node JS to the latest version (v24.1.0) You can check your Node JS version with command ``node -v``
 :::